Selina Scott

-Selina Mary Scott (born 13 May 1951) is an English television presenter who co-hosted the first dedicated breakfast television programme in the UK, before moving to the United States to join West 57th, a prime-time current-affairs show.
-Scott continues to write, and run her lifestyle brand Naturally Selina Scott.
+Selina Mary Scott (born 13 May 1951) is an English television presenter who co-hosted the first dedicated breakfast television programme in the UK, Breakfast Time.
+She was subsequently a presenter of the BBC's The Clothes Show and joined West 57th, a prime-time current-affairs show in the United States.

-Early life and education

-Scott was born in Scarborough, North Yorkshire, in 1951.
-Her secondary education was at Laurence Jackson School in Guisborough, North Yorkshire where she became head girl.
-She read English and American studies at the University of East Anglia.

 Journalism

 Scott trained in Dundee on D. C. Thomson's The Sunday Post newspaper, before becoming press officer for the Highlands and Islands Tourist board on the Isle of Bute.
 She made her television debut on North Tonight, the nightly news programme for the regional ITV station Grampian Television, in Aberdeen at the height of the North Sea oil boom.

 British television

 Several months after North Tonight began, Scott, aged 29, moved to national TV, appearing as a newsreader on ITN's News at Ten.
-In 1982, at the outbreak of the Falklands War, Scott became a forces' pin-up.
+In 1982, at the outbreak of the Falklands War, Scott became a forces pin-up.

 She was recruited by the BBC to launch Breakfast Time in January 1983.
 In contrast to Alastair Burnet and Sandy Gall, who had welcomed her at ITN, she presented the new show with an adversarial Frank Bough.
-In a 2020 interview, Scott said that Bough deliberately undermined her by interrupting mid-question and in other ways; when she attempted to complain she said that senior management simply wasn't interested: "they seemed to have no emotional intelligence, and they let men like Frank Bough roam the BBC without any check on them".
-She said that there was a very sexist atmosphere at the BBC, "this malevolence".
+In a 2021 interview, Scott said Bough deliberately undermined her by interrupting mid-question and in other ways; when she attempted to complain she said that senior management simply were not interested, stating: "They seemed to have no emotional intelligence, and they let men like Frank Bough roam the BBC without any check on them."
+She also said there was a very sexist atmosphere at the BBC, "this malevolence".

-When she left Breakfast Time, she accepted the role as presenter of the BBC's The Clothes Show (1986–1988), and was guest host on the chat show Wogan.
+When she left Breakfast Time, she accepted a role as presenter of the BBC's The Clothes Show (1986–1988), and was guest host on the chat show Wogan.
 Here she interviewed, amongst many others, Ginger Rogers and Prince Andrew.
 In connection with interviewing Andrew, she says he asked her out, but she managed to ignore it.

 It was at this time that Albert Broccoli, the producer of the James Bond films, auditioned Scott for the role of Miss Moneypenny in The Living Daylights.
 "He sat me on a high stool so he and his producer could get a good eyeful," Scott told The Lady in 2013.